Central School of Art and Design

 The Central School of Art and Design was a school of fine and applied arts in London, England.
 It offered foundation and degree level courses.
 It was established in 1896 by the London County Council as the Central School of Arts and Crafts.

 History

 The Central School of Arts and Crafts was established in 1896 by the London County Council.
 It grew directly from the Arts and Crafts movement of William Morris and John Ruskin.
-The first principal – from 1896 to 1900 as co-principal with George Frampton – was the architect William Richard Lethaby, from 1896 until 1912; a blue plaque in his memory was erected in 1957.
+The first principal – from 1896 to 1900 as co-principal with George Frampton – was the architect William Lethaby, from 1896 until 1912; a blue plaque in his memory was erected in 1957.
 He was succeeded in 1912 by Fred Burridge.